 1974 - A group of state telecommunications professionals from the midwestern states meets and formalizes the first of many state telecommunications directories.
 The need to establish a national telecommunications organization of federal and state telecommunications professionals emerges.

-1985 - NASTD organizes itself into four regions that host yearly meetings.
-NASTD opens doors to the first trade show held in conjunction with the annual conference in 1986.
-The trade show welcomes participants from the corporate world to showcase their products and services to the states.
+1985 - NASTD creates four regions that each host a yearly meeting.
+NASTD holds its first trade show in conjunction with the annual conference in 1986, welcoming the corporate world to showcase their products and services to the states.

-In 1989 an electronic Bulletin Board provides NASTD members with a method of sharing computer files and holding electronic discussions.
-1989 - NASTD, APCO - the Association of Public-Safety Communications Officials and a number of Federal, county and city agencies, come together in a cooperative effort known as Project 25 to develop digital radio standards by and for public safety wireless users.
+In 1989 an electronic bulletin board provides NASTD members with a method of sharing computer files and holding electronic discussions.
+Also, NASTD, the Association of Public Safety Communications Officials and a number of federal, county and city agencies come together in a cooperative effort known as Project 25 to develop digital radio standards by and for public safety wireless users.

-NASTD goes live in 1995 with its first web site, www.nastd.org.
+NASTD goes live with its first web site, www.nastd.org in 1995.

 In 1996 the Corporate Affiliate Advisory Council (CAAC) is formed to provide the affiliates an organized voice in the association.

-Recognizing the role that NASTD members played in state infrastructure and operation issues, the Schools and Library Division of the FCC begins communicating with the Regulatory Action Committee on the issue of E-rate.
-This substantial issue for NASTD members results in the establishment of the E-rate standing committee.
+Recognizing the role that NASTD members played in state infrastructure and operation issues, the Schools and Library Division of the FCC begins communicating with the Regulatory Action Committee on E-rate.
+This results in NASTD establishing an E-rate standing committee.

 With further inclusion for the vendor community, CAAC chair attends the 2001 executive board meetings and participates in discussions concerning association issues.

-In November of 2003, the association created the public safety wireless special interest group to track development in that increasingly important area.
+In November of 2003, the association created the public safety wireless special interest group.

 Beginning in 2004, NASTD established formal relationships with SAFECOM in the Department of Homeland Security and the National Public Safety Telecommunications Council (NPSTC), a federation of organizations with public safety telecommunications responsibilities.